 Gwen Colony Paradigm

 Victoria Freeman Paradigm

-Speed- I prefer a moderate to quick, but not ludicrous, pace.
-If you want to go crazy fast, that's fine, but understand I might miss some details.
+Speed- I prefer a moderate, not ludicrous, pace.
+If you want to go absurdly fast, that's fine, but understand I'll miss some details.
+I think it's really important for speed to be justified by content- so, if you're talking fast enough that you have to reiterate the same underview three times because you're out of content, I'd rather you slow down.
 At any speed, I really value clarity.
 It's also good to know that some days (because of dumb health things) I physically won't be able to flow super quickly, so it wouldn't hurt to double check with me about speed before round.

 Ryleigh Gebers Paradigm

 My preferences for public forum debate are as follows...

 I want to see clash and impacts clearly.
 I would like to receive LOTS of analysis and explanation with contentions and cards.
 During speeches, I expect proper decorum and respect for your opponents, especially in cross examination when directly speaking with one another.
 During summary, I would like the round summarized not another rebuttal and then strictly voters in final focus.
 I want to see the big impacts of my vote and what ¨the world¨ would be like if I voted in affirmation or negation.